honkamj/locor-experiments/README.md

 Available datasets are "CERMEP", "IXI", "CT-MR_Thorax-Abdomen_foreground_mask", "CT-MR_Thorax-Abdomen_roi_mask".
 The data will be downloaded automatically, if possible.

 See the [separate instructions](documentation/CERMEP_data_generation.md) for generating the pseudo-CT images for the evaluation on the CERMEP-IDB-MRXFDG dataset.

-# Raw data for the results

-The raw data for the results can be found in [results.zip](results.zip).

 ## Publication